Bizzby/node-elc-mapper/README.md

     companyName: 'rofly',
     meta: 'some string?'
 }
-// it would serialise to
+// it would deserialise to a model something like
 {
     id: 12,
     name: 'James Butler',